rfwlab/rfw/docs/articles/getting-started/introduction.md

 # Introduction

-You are reading the documentation for RFW.
+You are reading the documentation for rfw.

-## What is RFW?
+## What is rfw?

-RFW (Reactive Framework for the Web) is a progressive framework for building user interfaces with Go and WebAssembly.
+rfw (Reactive Framework for the Web) is a progressive framework for building user interfaces with Go and WebAssembly.
 It builds on top of standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that lets you author your entire UI in Go.
-When compiled to Wasm, RFW runs in the browser with minimal runtime overhead.
+When compiled to Wasm, rfw runs in the browser with minimal runtime overhead.

 Templates are written in **RTML**, an HTML-like language extended with directives that bind the DOM to Go data or events.
-When state changes, RFW automatically updates the affected DOM nodes—no manual DOM manipulation is needed.
+When state changes, rfw automatically updates the affected DOM nodes—no manual DOM manipulation is needed.

 ## A Minimal Example